Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Having a genetic condition with bumps of bony tissue or benign bone or cartilage tumors can increase your risk for chondrosarcoma.
+Having certain types of bone or cartilage tumors.
+Having a genetic condition that causes bumps of bony tissue or benign bone or cartilage tumors can increase your risk for bone cancer.
 Your doctor can tell you if you have any of these conditions.

+Having a bone marrow transplant.
 In a very small number of cases, having a bone marrow transplant has been linked to developing osteosarcoma.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR